henrywu2019/BentoML/docs/source/deployment/aws_ecs.rst

 while still want to take advantage of the benefits that AWS Lambda brings.

-This guide demonstrates how to serve a scikit-learn based iris classifier model with BentoML on AWS ECS.
-The same deployment steps are also applicable for models trained with other machine learning frameworks, see more BentoML examples :doc:`here <../examples>`.
+This guide demonstrates how to serve a scikit-learn based iris classifier model with Kappa on AWS ECS.
+The same deployment steps are also applicable for models trained with other machine learning frameworks, see more Kappa examples :doc:`here <../examples>`.

 Prerequisites
 -------------